 This bronze statue of Amida is housed in Kotokuin, a Buddhist temple (=鎌倉大仏殿高徳院).
 The current Buddha dates from year 1252 and is designated as a national treasure of Japan.
 It was originally placed within a Buddha den, which has since been destroyed by an accumulation of earthquakes and tsunamis that have Kamakura over the years, which is why it is currently an outdoor Buddha.

 The most interesting part of the Buddha is actually going inside the statue.
 For only ¥20 you’re allowed to go and have a look at the statue from the inside.
 It’s interesting to see how the statue was actually made.
 There’s not much to actually see inside, but for ¥20, why not?

 Right in front of the Buddha you can find a small shop with Japanese confectioneries and souvenirs.

 April – September: 8:00 – 17:30, October – March: 8:00 – 17:00 Admission to the interior of the Buddha: 8:00 – 16:30.
 Open Everyday.

-Hase (Enoshima Electric Railway) 10 min walk – Take the bus no. 1 or 6 bound for “Daibutsu-mae” from the JR Kamakura Station.
+Hase (Enoshima Electric Railway) 10 min walk, or take the bus no. 1 or 6 bound for “Daibutsu-mae” from the JR Kamakura Station.

 ¥200- ($2) for adults (older than middle school students), ¥150 ($1.40) for elementary school students. ¥20 ($0.20) to enter the Buddha.
 Free for visitors with disabilities (disability identification card required), and for elderly citizens (senior citizen identification card required).